chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 Note also that unlike other private key compression methods in other algorithms, expanding a private key from a seed is a one-way function, meaning that once a full key is expanded from seed and the seed discarded, the seed cannot be re-created even if the full expanded private key is available.
 For this reason it is RECOMMENDED that implementations retain and export the seed, even when also exporting the expanded private key.

-# Private Key Consistency Tesing
+# Private Key Consistency Testing

 When receiving a private key that contains both the seed and the expandedKey, the recipient SHOULD perform a seed consistency check to